 Since the terrorist attacks on the World Trade Center and the Pentagon on September 11, 2001, all Americans have become more conscious of the threat terrorism poses.
 While the threat to Waukesha County is small, all citizens can become more vigilant and aware of the threat of terrorism.

-Waukesha County has been preparing for terrorist attacks for several years.
-Waukesha County has also been providing training and equipment to local first responders such as law enforcement officials, fire departments and hazmat teams.
-The Office of Emergency Management, in conjunction with law enforcement, FBI, fire/EMS, Red Cross, hospitals, physicians, and the county public health department, prepared a Terrorism Response Plan as well as a Bioterrorism Response Plan.
-These plans are both part of Waukesha County’s All Hazards Emergency Operations Plan.
+Waukesha County has been preparing for terrorist attacks for several years; they have also been providing training and equipment to local first responders such as law enforcement officials, fire departments and hazmat teams.
+The Office of Emergency Management, in conjunction with law enforcement, FBI, Fire/EMS, Red Cross, hospitals, physicians, and the county public health department, prepared a Terrorism Response Plan as well as a Bioterrorism Response Plan.
+These plans were incorporated as annexes to Waukesha County’s All Hazards Emergency Operations Plan.
+While that document has been replaced by the Waukesha County Comprehensive Emergency Management Plan the annexes have been retained for future use.
 Waukesha County will continue to conduct exercises and pursue training and equipment for its first responders.

 Preparing for a terrorist incident includes many of the same techniques used to prepare for other crises.